Baylor vs. Alabama Predictions & Picks - Women's NCAA Tournament First Round

 Baylor Schedule Analysis

-- The Bears defeated the No. 10 Villanova Wildcats in a 75-70 win on November 26, which was their signature win of the season.
+- In their signature win of the season, the Bears defeated the No. 10 Villanova Wildcats, 75-70, on November 26.

 Baylor 2022-23 Best Wins